Grange Energy Park

 The availability of a grid connection is an important consideration for all renewable energy projects such as this one.
 Grange Energy Park has a grid connection at Grimsby West substation, 3.5km to the east.
 It is therefore able to export all the electricity it generates to this substation where it can then be fed into the national grid.

-- Landscape and visual impact
+- Landscape and visual

 - Traffic